-8-47-201.
-Information to division - blanks - verification.
+- 8-47-201.
+Information to division blanks verification.
 Every employer receiving from the division any blanks with directions to fill out the same or requests for information required for the purposes of articles 40 to 47 of this title shall properly fill out the blanks and furnish the information so requested fully and correctly.
-The director may require that any information requested by the division be verified under oath and may fix the time within which said information shall be returned.

-8-47-202.
-Information furnished to division confidential use.
+The director may require that any information requested by the division be verified under oath and may fix the time within which said information shall be returned. - 8-47-202.
+Information furnished to division - confidential use.
 Every employer shall furnish the division, upon request, all information required by it to accomplish the purposes of articles 40 to 47 of this title.
-The information shall be for the confidential use of the division, unless otherwise ordered by the director, and shall not be open to the public nor used in any court or any action or proceeding pending therein, unless the director is a party to such action or proceeding. (a) Workers' compensation claim files shall be available for inspection upon request by the parties to the claim, including the claimant, the employer, and the insurer or their attorneys or other designated representatives.
-The parties to a claim may review other claim files relating to the said claimant.
+The information shall be for the confidential use of the division, unless otherwise ordered by the director, and shall not be open to the public nor used in any court or any action or proceeding pending therein, unless the director is a party to such action or proceeding. - 8-47-203.
+Access to files, records, and orders.
+(1) Notwithstanding the provisions of section 8-47-202, the filing of a claim for compensation is deemed to be a limited waiver of the doctor-patient privilege to persons who are necessary to resolve the claim.
+Access to claim files maintained by the division will be permitted only as follows: